 Target new participants, but don't forget your old ones!

-The age-old dilemma of 'one bird in hand or two on the bush?' crosses the minds of most event organizers, but fret not, there is always middle ground.
+The age-old dilemma of 'one bird in hand or two on the bush?' crosses the minds of most event organizers, but fret not, there is always a middle ground.
 Your past participants are an important asset, do keep them engaged by staying in touch through updates and newsletters etc to guarantee their re-participation.
 As for new participants, your target audience focus shouldn't stray away from individuals and groups working in related fields.
 You can obtain the contact information of said individuals from several data companies at reasonable prices.

 Communication with your audience: